Updated: Dec 28, 2020

 Be a mentor.
 Podcasters come in all shapes, sizes, and ages but one thing is true across the board: everyone starts somewhere.
 Check social media (I know, always with the social media! but it's the easiest way to tap into the community) and if people are asking questions about podcasting, help them out.
 Offer your services to help someone else avoid the pitfalls you experienced.
 In addition to aiding them, you'll learn more about how you work when you have to explain it to someone else, and it'll lead to a greater understanding of your own methods.

-How will you make your podcast - and your life as a podcaster - better in 2020?
+How will you make your podcast - and your life as a podcaster - better in the new year?